Work with us

 - The Membership Working Group assists in mapping the way forward and identifying strategies to achieve the strategic goal of having a dynamic and engaged membership.

-- The Indigenous Relations Working Group provides strategic advice related to how we can fulfill our role in addressing the historic and contemporary health inequities faced by Indigenous communities.
+The Indigenous Relations Advisory Committee provides strategic advice related to how the Association can fulfill its role in addressing the historic and contemporary health inequities faced by Indigenous communities.